 Speed, flexibility and use of technology

 Arbitration is a party led process which provides the parties with the flexibility to agree at the outset how their dispute should proceed.
 For example, parties are free to decide whether any dispute between them should be subject of expedited proceedings.
-Some arbitration institutional rules already provide that claims of certain values will be subject to expedited procedures (eg the ICC Rules provide that disputes under USD 2m should be resolved within 6 months of the first case management conference unless the parties agree otherwise).
+Some arbitration institutional rules already provide that claims of certain values will be subject to expedited procedures (eg the ICC Rules provide that disputes under USD 3m arising out of contracts entered into after 1 January 2021 should be resolved within 6 months of the first case management conference unless the parties agree otherwise).
 Parties can even agree that their disputes be resolved in a paper only format (ie the parties file submissions and supporting evidence together on paper for the tribunal to adjudicate on without a hearing).

 Arbitration has always been at the forefront of employing cutting edge technology to make the procedure more efficient and cost effective.
 For years it has not been uncommon for arbitration hearings to be conducted by video conferencing software where the law of the seat allows.
 That ensures that the cost, time and environmental impact of people having to travel to hearings can be limited and also helps minimise delays of when everyone can convene for a hearing.

-With UK courts unfortunately announcing in March 2020 that they were limiting the number of hearings being heard during the Coronavirus outbreak, there is likely to be a significant backlog of cases to be listed once the courts are fully functioning again.
-Because parties are free to select the tribunals which they wish to appoint, no such issues should occur in arbitration.
-That means that even if parties would rather have a final hearing in person, there is no need for case management or interlocutory hearings to be delayed if they could be determined by a video hearing.
+Due to backlogs in court systems caused by the Covid pandemic, reports suggest parties are increasingly looking at arbitration as a dispute resolution mechanism to ensure their disputes are resolved quickly.
+Delays in arbitration are less acute.
+First, parties are free to select the tribunals which they wish to appoint.
+Second, arbitration has been an early adopter of virtual hearings meaning that even if parties would rather have a final hearing in person, there is no need for case management or interlocutory hearings to be delayed if they could be determined by a video hearing.
 That will ensure that there are no unnecessary delays to the arbitration process.
 Accordingly, arbitration is already being seen by participants in the market as an attractive alternative to court litigation for those that do not wish the resolution of their disputes to be delayed.

 One of the key benefits of arbitration is that it is generally easier to enforce arbitration awards across the globe than it is to enforce court judgments.
 More than 160 States are signatories to the New York Convention which requires courts of member states to uphold arbitration agreements and enforce arbitral awards, with limited exceptions.
 Whilst the UK has some similar arrangements in respect of its court judgments, they are not on the scale which the New York Convention provides for.